Xhon Marinaj

 Xhon Marinaj (born 12 October 1997) is an Albanian professional footballer who most recently plays as a midfielder for Albanian club Veleçiku Koplik.

 Club career

 Early career

 Marinaj started his youth career at FK Dinamo Tirana in September 2011.
 He participated for the first time with the first team on 16 September 2015 in the 2015–16 Albanian Cup match against Bylis Ballsh where he was an unused substitute for the entire game.

 Tërbuni Pukë

-He made it his first professional debut on 19 March 2016 against Laçi coming on as a substitute in the 74th minute in place of Ivan Jovanović.
+He made it his professional debut on 19 March 2016 against Laçi coming on as a substitute in the 74th minute in place of Ivan Jovanović.

 International career

 Marinaj was called up to the Albania national under-19 football team by coach Arjan Bellaj for a 7 days gathering in Durrës, Albania from 29 August to 5 September 2015.